Having a private elevator that opens directly into your New York City apartment sounds swanky—if you can afford it. But is it safe?

-Dilek has noticed some variations on this.
-Instead of a simple key, she’s seen magnetic cards in the control board of the elevator, keypads with codes, and even fingerprint readers.
+There are variations of this like magnetic cards in the control board of the elevator, keypads with codes, and even fingerprint readers.
 The elevator door won’t open unless you enter the right combination or access with the right key.

 Where are they found?